CharlieGreenman/static-site-in-angular/README.md

 1. Angular users(and really all people) for simplicity sake, would rather just use Headless CMS, and UI Framework.
 2. People are only using static site generator on a case per case basis.
 Would rather use UI framework for rest of page.
 3. Two areas where static site generation happens.
 Blog landing page, and and actual blog page.
-4. Script for curling and cutting out posts directory under blog folder(located in lib folder, using Nrwl's structure)
+4. Script for curling and cutting out posts directory under blog folder(located in lib folder, using Nrwl's structure).
-5. Will be on a framework per framework basis.
-Starting with Hugo.
+5. Using Javascript library, for converting from markdown to html.
+Static site generators will never be in the equation.

+Path moving forward to solve without static site generator:
+1. Styles will be contained within container page, e.g. `blog` page.
+2. There will be a standard for what html classes will look like.
+3. Use `Strapi` for the headless CMS, and it's api.
+4. After curl process, `posts` folder, with number 1, until x will populate posts folder.
+4a.
+Only part of api needed for blog landing page in this process, is id's, title of blog, img's.
+Img's put in asset folder for angular app.
+Knows which one, using parent module.
+4b.